skyzh/canvas_grab/README.md

 You may set the following options in `config.toml`.
 You can edit `config.toml` with your favourite text editor.

-- Specify your Canvas API_KEY
-- Custimize the file extension filter
-- Custimize the style of course folder name
-- Specify the folder for syncing
-- ……
+## Features

+- **All CanvasLMS-based sites supported** Just specify Canvas endpoint in config.
+- **Auto Checkpoint** A file will only be downloaded once.
+And the program will update the file if there's any update on Canvas.
+- **Extension and Size Filter** You can specify maximum allowed file size.
+You may also filter files by extension.
+- **Auto Retrying** If your network connection is not stable, the program will automatically retry downloading.
+You may interrupt at any time.
+- **Auto Sorting** All files will be saved to their corresponding folders on Canvas.
+You may set folder name with placeholders like `{CANVAS_ID}-{NAME}`.

 ## Get started